-Continue to promote the Destroy Daisy Campaign to increase public awareness of invasive daisies such as scentless chamomile and oxeye daisy.
+Continue to promote the Destroy Daisy and Eye on Hawkweeds campaigns to increase public awareness.

-Hire two seasonal staff for the field season from May 1 - Nov 30, 2021 cost shared with Parks.
+Hire two seasonal staff for the field season from May 1 - Nov 30, 2022 cost shared with Parks.

-Free invasive plant dumping for all users (residential and commercial) will continue at the three local landfills (Bessborough, Chetwynd, and North Peace).
+Free invasive plant dumping for all users (residential and commercial) will continue at the three local landfills (Bessborough, Chetwynd, and North Peace) and expand to include attended transfer stations that have a compactor bin on-site.